ollionorg/ansible-ecs-cfn/CONTRIBUTING.md

 Contributing to ECS-Ansible
 =======================

-The easiest ways to contribute to `ECS-Ansible` are:
+The easiest ways to contribute to `ansible-ecs-cfn` are:

   * Creating a new [issue].